-So, last year, I set a goal for myself, of making $50,000 in one month, that was my goal.
-I worked really hard on it, I wanted to reward myself with instead of driving to the location where I was working, I was going to fly.
-If I hit that goal of $50,000, in one month.
-It took me several months to do it.
-But I finally did it!
+So, last year, I set a goal for myself to make $50,000 in one month.
+I worked hard on it, and I wanted to reward myself.
+So instead of driving to the location where I was working, I was going to fly.
+If I hit that goal of $50,000 in one month.
+It took me several months to do it, but I finally did it!

-If you don’t write down your goals, you might as well just blow in the wind.
-Okay, writing the goals is necessary.
-Because something magical happens.
+If you don’t write down your goals, you might as well blow in the wind.
+Writing your goals is necessary because something magical happens.
 I don’t know how to explain it.
-I don’t know why it works.
-But when your hand touches the paper and you’re writing down your goal is going to happen so much faster.
-I’m inspired by Bob Proctor, he shared a story about when he set a goal of having $10,000.
-And he just wrote it down, put it in a post-it-note, put it in his pocket and carried it around with them and looked at it several times a day.
-And, and it worked.
-He got his goal.
+When your hand touches the paper, and you write down your goal it happens so much faster.
+Bob Proctor shared his story about when he set a goal of having $10,000.
+He wrote it down on a post-it note, put it in his pocket to carry around with them, and looked at it several times a day.
+It worked!

-So the idea of goals is just to carry them around with you constantly be obsessed with them.
-It’s the thing that’s gonna set you apart from everyone else.
-Everyone’s got these, these wishes.
-But as soon as you put them on a piece of paper, with a deadline, that’s when it becomes a goal.
-So I now have the goal of going home, going to bed, and counting my blessings.
-We’re going to listen to an audiobook on the way home.
+So the idea of goals is to carry them around with you constantly be obsessed with them.
+It is the thing that is going to set you apart from everyone else.
+Everyone has got these wishes, but as soon as you put them on a piece of paper, with a deadline, that’s when it becomes a goal.

+I now have the goal of going home, going to bed, and counting my blessings.
+We are going to listen to an audiobook on the way home.
 Thanks, guys for being here.
 Look at all these happy people.
 We kick butt here in Denver.
-We’re holding down the fort.
-And we will see you guys in Salt Lake next week.
-I’m really grateful for you guys.
-I’m driving now.
-So I gotta go.
+We are holding down the fort.
+We will see you guys in Salt Lake next week.
+I am grateful to you guys.
+I am driving now.
+So I have to go.
 Bye.